 nice owners, as well. "

 Blueberry Downs - blueberries, U-pick and already picked,

-porta-potties are available, picnic area (bring your own food), school
+porta-potties are available, picnic area you may bring your own food, school

 tours, group reservations

 2459 Ne 98th St, Anthony, FL 32617.
 Phone: